robisim74/qwik-speak/README.md

   );
 });
 ```
-Examples of these implementations can be found in the [app](https://github.com/robisim74/qwik-speak/tree/main/src/app)
+Examples of these implementations can be found in the [sample app](https://github.com/robisim74/qwik-speak/tree/main/src/app)

 ## Speak config
 - `defaultLocale`